openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 Finding a catch handler in a compiled code stack frame is performed according meta information generated by the compiler (See compiled_method_info.md).

-The interpreter must ignore the returned value if `panda::ManagedThread::pending_exception_` is not 0.
+The interpreter must ignore the returned value if `ark::ManagedThread::pending_exception_` is not 0.